cannatag/ldap3/pureLDAP/docs/manual/source/quicktour.rst

 Quick tour
 ##########

 To use pureLDAP import the library from the ldap3 namespace.
-You can choose the strategy that the client will use to connect to the server.
-There are 4 strategies that can be used for establishing a connection: STRATEGY_SYNC, STRATEGY_ASYNC_THREADED, STRATEGY_LDIF_PRODUCER and STRATEGY_SYNC_RESTARTABLE
+You can choose the strategy that the client will use to connect to the server. here are 5 strategies that can be used for establishing a connection: SYNC, ASYNC, LDIF, RESTARTABLE and REUSABLE.

-With synchronous strategy (STRATEGY_SYNC and STRATEGY_SYNC_RESTARTABLE) all LDAP operation requests return a boolean: True if they're successful, False if they fail.
+With synchronous strategy (SYNC, RESTARTABLE) all LDAP operation requests return a boolean: True if they're successful, False if they fail.

-With asynchronous strategies (STRATEGY_ASYNC_THREADED) all LDAP operation requests (except Bind) return an integer, the 'message_id' of the request.
+With asynchronous strategies (ASYNC, REUSABLE) all LDAP operation requests (except Bind that returns a boolean) return an integer, the 'message_id' of the request.
 You can send multiple request without waiting for responses.

-You can get each response with the get_response(message_id) method of the Connection object.
-If you get None the response has not yet arrived.
-A timeout can be specified (get_response(message_id, timeout = 20)) to set the number of seconds to wait for the response to appear or the default value will be used.
+You can get each response with the get_response(message_id) method of the Connection object.If you get an exception the response has not yet arrived.
+A timeout value can be specified (get_response(message_id, timeout = 20)) to set the number of seconds to wait for the response to appear (defaults is 10 seconds).

-Library raises LDAPException to signal errors, the last exception message is stored in the last_error attribute of the Connection object when available.
+Library raises an exception in the LDAPExceptionError hierarchy to signal errors, the last exception message is stored in the last_error attribute of the Connection object when available.

-After any operation, either synchronous or asynchronous, you'll find the following attributes populated in the Connection object:
+After any operation, you'll find the following attributes populated in the Connection object:

-* result: the result of the last operation
+* result: the result of the last operation (only synchronous strategies).
-* response: the response of the last operation (for example, the entries found in a search)
+* response: the entries found if the last operation is a search operation (only for synchronous strategies).
 * last_error: any error occurred in the last operation
 * bound: True if bound else False
 * listening: True if the socket is listening to the server